 Like the Halo+, the Nanit can stream to an app or detached video monitor, which allows flexibility for checking on your baby at home or while you’re away.

-For several years, the Infant Optics DXR-8 Video Baby Monitor has been one of the top rated baby monitors — almost all parents just love this thing.
+For several years, the Infant Optics DXR-8 has been one of the top-rated baby monitors — almost all parents just love this thing.

-A favorite feature of the DXR-8 is the remote control of the camera, which allows you to pan around or adjust the camera angle (this is especially great if you have littles sharing a room).
-This FHSS radio monitor includes all the high-end features you could want, while remaining easy to use.
+A favorite feature of the DXR-8 is the remote control, which allows you to pan around or adjust the camera angle (this is especially great if you have littles sharing a room).
+This FHSS radio monitor includes all the high-end features you could want while remaining easy to use.

 Worth noting: Some parents reported getting an “out of signal coverage” message when the monitor was near their cell phone or a Wi-Fi router.

-For under $100, the HelloBaby Monitor provides many of the features of pricier monitors, such as a “pan, tilt, and zoom” camera, two-way talk, night vision, temperature monitoring, and pre-loaded lullabies.
-While not as well known as some of our picks, it is rated well overall by parents.
+For under $100, the HelloBaby Monitor provides many of the features of pricier monitors, such as a “pan, tilt, and zoom” camera, two-way talk, night vision, temperature monitoring, and preloaded lullabies.
+Though not as well-known as some of our picks, it’s rated well overall by parents.

 Worth noting: Some parents reported a loss of battery life over time.
-And this monitor also has a smaller screen compared to some others, at 3.2 inches.
+And this monitor also has a smaller screen (3.2 inches) than some others.

-For healthy babies, though, it’s a tech-savvy parent’s dream.
-In addition to the vitals data from the sensor, the camera streams to the Owlet app so you have all of your real-time info in one place.
+In general, though, it’s a tech-savvy parent’s dream.
+In addition to the vitals data from the sensor, the camera streams to the Owlet app so you have all your real-time info in one place.

-The Owlet camera gets good reviews, and many parents appreciate the peace of mind that accompanies both the visual and data monitoring for their baby.
-Additionally the Owlet cam includes many safety features, such as AES 128-bit encryption to ensure a secure Wi-Fi connection.
+The Owlet camera gets good reviews, and many parents appreciate the peace of mind that accompanies both the visual and data monitoring.
+Additionally, the Owlet cam includes many safety features, such as AES 128-bit encryption to ensure a secure Wi-Fi connection.

 For checking on your baby when you’re not in the room, a video baby monitor may be a valuable tool.